Interchangeable NPA and central office codes: Interchangeable central office codes

 By 1971 the North American network had been prepared for operation with central office codes that permitted the digits 0 and 1 as the middle digit, i.e. with the number format NXX (less N11), where N=2–9, and X=0–9.
 Starting in c.
 1974, large American cities (Los Angeles and New York City) began introducing office codes of this format, to keep up with demand while postponing area code splits by a few more years.

-In step-by-step offices, implementation usually required dialing an extra prefix to signal the dialing of a long-distance call with area code; 112 and 115 were early choices, but 1 became eventually common.
+In step-by-step offices, implementation usually required dialing an extra prefix to select a long-distance trunk that could route calls dialed with an area code; 112 and 115 were early choices, but 1 became eventually common.
 In geographically small numbering plan areas that already were a single local calling area, it did not cause confusion in long-distance dialing, but in some cases, it became necessary to implement ten-digit dialing of long-distance calls within the same area code.
 This necessity was more common as interchangeable central office codes were introduced in more area codes.
 In the late 1980s, Bellcore, which administered the North American Numbering Plan, made it mandatory to implement interchangeable central office codes before area code relief would be approved.
 Thus, ten-digit dialing became more common in many area codes.

 Interchangeable NPA codes

 By 1990, Bellcore determined the need for interchangeable NPA codes, which would be implemented no sooner than January 1, 1995.
 By that date, all telephone callers, even those in area codes that did not yet have interchangeable central office codes, would be required to dial all ten digits for long-distance calls, including such calls within the same area code.
 Canadian telephone companies made the change in Fall 1994 outside of area code 905, which had already implemented the requirement (before the split from 416) in 1990.
 The implementation of interchangeable area codes added 640 new codes to the numbering pool.

 The introduction of interchangeable codes required new technology for distinguishing a subscriber's intent of dialing seven or ten digits.
 Two methods were available, timing and extra prefixes.
 In the timing solution, the switching equipment would wait for more digits only for a critical time-out interval of three to five seconds.
 Such timing measurements were not necessary when no ambiguity existed from pretranslation.
 The preferred arrangement, over timing, was the prefix method, in which the subscriber had to start dialing ten-digit calls with a 0 or 1 preceding the full telephone number.
 The preference was based on Bell System behavioral research, but technical aspect also favored this arrangement in some cases, in that it could shorten post-dial delay with new equipment.

-The first interchangeable NPA codes were area code 334 in Alabama and area code 360 in Washington state only, which entered mandatory use on January 15, 1995.
+The first interchangeable NPA codes were area code 334 in Alabama and area code 360 in Washington state, which entered mandatory use on January 15, 1995.